 Beech Mountain – We adore Beech Mountain.
 It’s a great escape, perfect for the weekend and an ideal place to teach your kiddos to ski.

 Legoland Florida – If you’d rather leave the cold behind, then take a trip south to Legoland Florida.
-The resort hotel is amazing for kids AND adults!
+There are two resort hotels and both are amazing for kids AND adults!

 Swim with a Manatee – Winter is the time of year that families can enjoy this in Florida.
 Is this your year?